Oolufunmi/MY-SQL-QUERY-FOR-NYSC-DEPLOYMENT/README.md

 ^ 	Represents any character not in the brackets *
 - 	Represents any single character within the specified range * {} 	Represents any escaped character **

-NOTE FROM TUTORIAL WITH DAYO
+# NOTE FROM TUTORIAL
-Dayo taught me that if I mistakenly type Delete on SQL, it will delete all data records.
+I learnt that if I mistakenly type Delete on SQL, it will delete all data records.
 Also, He mentioned to me that when you use “Update” I should always specify the column and row I want to update.
 If not properly stated.
 SQL will update all
 Drop is for Database and Table
 Alter is for Column and Row